 - Collagen production slows down

-- Oil production decreases
+- Natural oil production decreases

 - The skin barrier becomes weaker